chedim/cliffhanger/README.md

 Plural datapoint name will address all collection members:
 ```
-some value are users
+some values are:
+  1
+  2
+  3
+  4
+  5
-some value is a console output
+some values are console outputs
-// outputs all users
+// outputs 1 2 3 4 5
 ```

 ### Streams
-Cliffhanger streams represet an ordered set of values.
-Streams can be labeled as closed, in that case the stream acts as a collection.
-Opened streams are considered to be of an infinite size.
+Cliffhanger streams are automatically created to satisfy streaming operations.
-Opened streams accessed using a floating window that keeps `{a stream} window size` items in the context.
+Streams accessed using a floating window that keeps `{a stream} window size` history of assigned to the corresponding datapoint values in the context.
+The size of a particular stream window is calculated dynamically to satisfy all dependant definitions.
+Dynamically calculated size cannot exceed `max windox size` datapoint value.
-Default window size is stored as `default window size` and equals to 10 elements.
+Requesting window size bigger than `max window size` results in an error.
-Streams must always be referenced using plurals:
+Streams are referenced using plurals:
-`names are strings`
-Each stream value can be addressed by its position using the hash symbol:
-`name#3 is an output`
-`index is 10; name#{index} is an output`
+`values are random numbers`

-Using stream name in its singular form with `the` keyword returns the current value of the stream:
+Using stream name in its singular form with `the` keyword returns the latest value of the stream:
 `the name is an output`

 The current position of the stream can be referenced using the hashtag symbol with stream singular name: